nimishakarnatak/nimishakarnatak.github.io/content/authors/admin/_index.md

     url: https://www.microsoft.com/en-us/research/lab/microsoft-research-india/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lie at the intersection of technology and healthcare.
+bio: I conduct human-centered research in the domain of healthcare and accessibility.

 # Interests to show in About widget
 interests: